-NC Baptist Men/Baptists on Mission Statement of Our Beliefs- We are a Christian missions organization that is an auxiliary to the Baptist State Convention of NC.
-The purpose of NCBM is to help churches involve their members in missions.
+Baptists on Mission Statement of Our Beliefs- We are a Christian missions organization that is an auxiliary to the Baptist State Convention of NC.
+The purpose of Baptists on Mission is to Glorify God by involving churches and Christians in meeting human needs in Jesus' name.
 At times, non-Christians/non-church members may also participate with us in certain ministries and projects.
 We welcome others to come and see that God gives new life to us through the death and resurrection of Jesus Christ.
-We expect all volunteers (Christian and non-Christians) to not say or act in opposition to our stated beliefs below.
+We expect all volunteers (Christian and non-Christians) to act in a manner that supports and does not contradict, our stated beliefs outlines below.

-At NCBM, all are welcome to attend, explore, and participate in taking steps of faith toward Christ.
+At Baptists on Mission, all are welcome to attend, explore, and participate in taking steps of faith toward Christ.
 We recognize that doubts and questions about faith are a normal part of spiritual growth, and we do not claim to have all the answers.
 We do claim, however, that all the answers can be found in the person of Jesus.

 Therefore we affirm the historic Christian faith as revealed in the Bible.
-Our own statements of belief herein are not intended to be comprehensive of all aspects of life and faith, but are a summary of and guide to our convictions as a "Jesus people."
+Our own statements of belief herein are not intended to be comprehensive of all aspects of faith and practice, but are a summary of and guide to our convictions.
 Our own statements of faith are always subject to the higher authority of Scripture.